DykL57/soc-purple-team-homelab/README.md

 A device inventory lookup (built from an `nmap -sn` sweep of the local network) enriches traffic queries with device names/types instead of raw IPs — e.g. `| lookup device_inventory.csv ip AS src_ip OUTPUT hostname AS device_name`.

 **Next planned detections built on this data:**
-- Repeated firewall blocks from a single source (possible port scan / brute-force reconnaissance from outside)
 - Outbound connections to unusual/non-standard ports (possible C2 or data exfiltration)
+- Horizontal port scan (many hosts, low ports-per-host) as a companion to Rule 5's vertical scan detection

 ## CIM / tstats Migration